Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 Awesome!
 Pretty straight forward right ?
 Great!
 Now let's take it up a notch !
-If you scroll to the top of this lesson you'll see that the goal of this excersise if to perform aggregate functions in a JDBC (Java Database Connectivity) Query!
+If you scroll to the top of this lesson you'll see that the goal of this exercise if to perform aggregate functions in a JDBC (Java Database Connectivity) Query!
 How exciting !!
 So lets do just that !